biomejs/docker/README.md

 ## Supported tags

-All versions of Biome start from `1.7.0` have Docker images available.
+All versions of Biome starting from `1.7.0` have Docker images available.

 ```sh
 # Default (bookworm)